 Alcohol and Marijuana

 When alcohol and marijuana are mixed, the consequences can be severe, including dizziness, enhanced intoxication, decreased function, and paranoia.
-Combining these two substances can produce disorientation that can lead to an increased rate of accidents and errors due to impairment of rational thinking and slowed reflexes.
+Combining these two substances can produce disorientation, leading to an increased rate of accidents and errors due to impaired rational thinking and slowed reflexes.
 Ultimately, the greatest danger of mixing alcohol and marijuana is the impact on the central nervous system.
 Other common side effects include memory loss, compromised judgment, impaired coordination and problem-solving, and extreme changes in emotional behavior.

 Alcohol and Hallucinogens

-The primary danger that comes from mixing alcohol with hallucinogens such as LSD, mescaline, or psilocybin is similar to some other substances.
-The user never really knows what he or she is taking because some components of the drug can be contaminated by other substances.
+The primary danger of mixing alcohol with hallucinogens such as LSD, mescaline, or psilocybin is similar to other substances.
+The user never really knows what they are taking because other substances can contaminate some drug components.
 Even if the purity of the hallucinogen is confirmed, hallucinogens mixed with alcohol can cause significant digestive issues such as cramping, nausea, and vomiting.
 With the hallucinogen factor, the user can behave erratically as they might be visualizing things that do not exist.
-Users might also suffer from severe depression that can last an extended length of time and that can potentially lead to suicide.
+Users might also suffer from severe depression that can last an extended time and potentially lead to suicide.

 Alcohol and Methamphetamine

 Methamphetamine, also known as meth, is a dangerous stimulant that gives the user feelings of focus and euphoria.
 Behaviors such as looser inhibitions, sexual promiscuity, and violence are common with both alcohol and meth.
 When the two are combined, these behaviors are stronger than when the substances are used alone.
 While both substances can promote similar behaviors, they differ in one being a stimulant and the other a depressant.
-As seen with other substances, combining the two can lead to the user increasing the quantities taken of both substances in an attempt to obtain a better high.
+As seen with other substances, combining the two can increase the quantities taken of both substances to obtain a better high.
 Physically, blood pressure and heart rate become elevated.
 Ultimately, the combination of alcohol and meth can cause severe damage to the kidneys.

 The Challenges of Treating Multiple Addictions